2020PB/police-brutality/reports/Oregon.md

 * https://pamplinmedia.com/pt/9-news/474921-383910-lewis-and-clark-history-department-chair-shot-at-protest

-### Protestor shoved onto tear gas canister, which then explodes | July 22nd
+### Protester shoved onto tear gas canister, which then explodes | July 22nd

-During a series of events around 1 AM outside the Justice Center, a federal officer grabs a protestor and throws him to the ground.
-The protestor lands on a tear gas canister, which then explodes on his back.
+During a series of events around 1 AM outside the Justice Center, a federal officer grabs a protester and throws him to the ground.
+The protester lands on a tear gas canister, which then explodes on his back.
 As he tries to stand, an officer once again shoves him to the ground and kneels on him.
-The officer then appears to stand and release the protestor.
+The officer then appears to stand and release the protester.

 tags: shove, throw, protester, tear-gas, tear-gas-canister